Utena - reflection catalog

 Nevertheless, reflections on water or on wet ground are inverted, and inversion signifies illusion, as in the upside-down castle in the sky.
 Water itself means illusions (and has other meanings).
 The reflected hourglass is a particularly clear case.
 See Anthy’s teacup for a case that’s harder to interpret.

 Anthy is cleaning a mirror as she cleans up the dorm room in the empty dorm.
-It means that Utena does not understand herself; she needs to look more closely at herself, and that Anthy will help prepare the conditions for it.
+I think it means that Utena does not understand herself; she needs to look more closely at herself, and that Anthy will help prepare the conditions for it.
 Utena diagnoses other people’s feelings more readily than her own.
-The mirror is far from the window, but reflects sky and clouds: Emptiness and obscuration.
+The mirror is far from the window, but reflects sky and clouds: Blue for illusion and white for the prince.

 The mirror is prominent in the background in episode 10—still reflecting the sky once the lights are turned on—when Utena is moping about “letting” Touga get hurt, unfairly blaming herself.
 Wakaba has a larger oval mirror in her room in episode 20.
 Wakaba knows her own wants, Utena doesn’t.

 Reflections in Anthy’s glasses.
 It’s a particularly beautiful comparison, far and drawing closer versus close and being pulled away.
 In the first picture, Utena is noticing that she reflexively protected her rose, and thereby Anthy.
 In the second, she is happily showing off the rose earrings she believes are from Akio, not realizing that she is hurting Anthy.
 Both are pictures of Anthy seeing Utena’s shallowness.
-The color balance in the second image is darker for its darker meaning.
+The color balance in the second image is darker for its darker meaning; Akio is associated with darkness.

 These sword reflections are in repeated sequences.
 We see Anthy’s reflection every time the sword is pulled from her, and Utena’s reflection when Anthy powers up her sword.